ali-moussavi/Vstore/README.md

-# Yummyfood
+# VStore
-a landing page for a food delivery company
+a landing page for a storage rent company

 https://ali-moussavi.github.io/Yummyfood/